Breast Reconstruction - Is it the right choice for you?

 AUGUST 07, 2019

 All too often patients don't feel that their voices are heard.
-Sometimes we are too scared.
+Sometimes we are too scared to speak up.
 Sometimes we don't know what to say.
 Sometimes we are intimidated or afraid of seeming ignorant.
-Sometimes no one pays attention.
+Sometimes we speak, but no one pays attention.

-Recently I have been in several very disturbing conversations with women who have recently had breast surgeries at other hospitals.
-In each case, a woman underwent a mastectomy, or bilateral mastectomies, but awakened to find that the specifics were not what she had anticipated.
-As you may know, there are several possible surgical techniques, and the choice depends on the particular circumstances of the cancer itself, the patient's body and request, and the surgeon's skill and judgment.
+Recently I have had several very disturbing conversations with women who recently had breast surgeries at other hospitals.
+In each case, the woman underwent a mastectomy, or bilateral mastectomies, and then awakened after surgery to find that the specifics were not what she had anticipated.
+As you may know, there are several possible surgical techniques, and the choice depends on the particular circumstances of the cancer itself, the patient's body, the patient's request, and the surgeon's skill and judgment.

 The women whom I am thinking about now had all firmly decided and stated that they did not want reconstruction—now or ever.
 They had discussed this with the breast surgeon and thought that they had been very clear.
 In each case, when they awakened after surgery, they found that the surgeon had left extra skin, what is called a skin-sparing mastectomy, “in case you change your mind later.”
 It is important to note that the appearance of a woman’s chest is quite different after a skin sparing vs. a plain simple mastectomy.
 The latter, if done skillfully, results in a flat chest with a pencil-thin scar.
 The former results in pockets of extra skin that hang in several spots and definitely look less trim and tidy.